lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ## Rationale for disallowing HashML-DSA {#sec-disallow-hash}

-The HashML-DSA mode defined in Section 5.4 of {{FIPS204}} MUST NOT be used by CAs generating certificates or CRLs, CAs and RAs enrolling Subcribers, OCSP responders responding; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be used in X.509 certificates and CRLs and related PKIX protocols.
-The notable exception is the public key in end-entity X.509 certificates; such public keys could be used beyond PKIX.
+The HashML-DSA mode defined in Section 5.4 of {{FIPS204}} MUST NOT be used; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be in X.509 certificates used for CRLs, OCSP, certificate issuance and related PKIX protocols (e.g. TLS).
+The use of HashML-DSA public keys within end entity certificates is not prohibited, but conventions for doing so are outside the scope of this document.

 This restriction is for both security and implementation reasons.